gwolverson/gwolverson.github.io/index.md

 ## Profile
   A well rounded, complete software engineer with over 8 years’ experience working for a global software consultancy, on a variety of large scale software projects.
 Highly capable, with solid experience in leading diverse teams on complex solutions.

 Highly skilled in a variety of technologies and frameworks, including both server and client-side development.

 Holds a strong belief for high quality software, built following standardised patterns and principles and core software development processes such as TDD & BDD.
 Excellent team player, with a strong ability to lead and get the best out of agile scrum teams.

 ## Professional Experience
-  Software Engineer Lead
+  Software Engineer Lead - Capgemini, UK<br/>
-  Capgemini, UK
   *2011 - Present*

   - Technical Lead across multiple transformation teams moving from legacy kit to cloud architecture solutions